-This course is open to all undergraduate students at ANU, but would be of particular interest to those who are undertaking Asian studies, political science, international relations, development studies or economics.
+This course would be of particular interest to those who are undertaking Asian studies, political science, international relations, development studies or economics.

-If you are selected to participate in this course, you will be offered a full day pre-departure session at ANU in June.
-You will have an opportunity to meet other participants and receive an overview of Myanmar’s recent history as well as a foundational understanding of political economy and issues of power that run as themes throughout the course.
-You will hear from expert guest speakers at the pre-departure session and be provided with a set of readings to pique your interest in the following in-country study.
+If you are selected to participate in this course, you will attend a two-part pre-departure session at ANU in June where you will have an opportunity to meet other participants and receive an overview of Myanmar’s recent history as well as a foundational understanding of political economy and issues of power that run as themes throughout the course.
+You will hear from expert guest speakers and be provided with a set of readings to pique your interest in the following in-country study.

-Activities in Myanmar will wrap on the afternoon of Friday 7 July.
+Activities in Myanmar will wrap on Saturday 21 July.

 For an overview of the 2015 study tour, watch this amazing video.